nodejs/node/doc/contributing/maintaining-single-executable-application-support.md

 ## Upcoming features

-Currently, only running a single embedded CommonJS file is supported but support for the following features are yet to come:
+Currently, only running a single embedded CommonJS file is supported but support for the following features are in the list of work we'd like to get to:

 * Running an embedded ESM file.
 * Running an archive of multiple files.